Finalizing

 1. Select the name of your model you registered for this course to open up the model details page.

-2. In the left sidebar that appears for your model, click Model Findings.
+2. In the left sidebar that appears for your model, click Validation Issues.

-3. Select one of the findings you logged during this course, and make some changes to any of the fields.
+3. Select the validation issue you logged during this course, and make some changes to any of the fields.

-4. When you are finished editing, set the finding status to Closed.
+4. When you are finished editing, set the valildation issue status to Closed.

 When you’re done, click to continue.

-Filter this list to include only findings you want to see, or toggle visibilty for column headers.
+Filter this list to include only validation issues you want to see, or toggle visibilty for column headers.

 When you’re done, click to continue.